ffomezolam/GA-DSI-Capstone/data/README.md

 `/data/`

-All text data used in the models is kept in this directory.
+All cleaned text data used in the models is kept in this directory.

 The `src/` subdirectory contains the source text as originally downloaded from [gutenberg.org](https://gutenberg.org/).